amilich/Bloons/Website/README.txt

 	Added expandable data graphs to final results
 	Added low quality balloon map tracks
-	Fixed bug where couldn’t start video on mobile/small devices
+	Fixed bug where couldn’t start video on mobile/small devices V1.1.1 (10/01/15)-Maps and text fixing
+	Added interactive maps of tracking data
+	Fixed lengths of about texts being slightly off
+	Added email address to contact info on bottom of page

 TO DO
 	-Add Contact Info